-Author's walk with Ian Hoskins - From Bennelong Point to Barangaroo
+Author’s walk – Bennelong Point to Barangaroo

 Ian walks by appointment on Sunday afternoons (maximum 8 people) between 2PM and 5PM.
 Cost is $130pp min.
 4 and $120pp – between 5 – 8.